-Considering the contested nature of the topic, this course offers an opportunity to prepare for a career in settings where there are no clear-cut answers, such as consulting, finance and law.
-However, in these jobs you will need more than the analytical skills set out as the course goals.
-You will also need skills that are applicable in these work environments, such as teamwork, argumentation, writing and independent project management.
+Issues in political economy often offer no 'correct' answer but only a 'best' answer that are most appropriate given some criteria by which to evaluate the possible answers.
+Consequently, this course offers an opportunity to prepare for a career in settings where there are no clear-cut answers either, such as consulting, finance and law.
+In addition to the analytical skills, you will also need skills that are applicable in these work environments, such as teamwork, argumentation, writing and independent project management.

 I will use teaching methods that will require you to develop such workplace-related skills while you are investigating Political Economy issues.
 For example, the class will be divided in teams that will work together for the entire semester.
-During class time I will frequently pose questions and give small in-class assignments that will need to be solved by the teams in order to facilitate your ability to work in a team.
+During class time I will frequently give small in-class assignments that will need to be solved by the teams in order to facilitate your ability to work in a team.
 Further, I will require students to produce written output, which may be in the form of memos, reflective papers or research memos.
 These assignments will convey basic writing and argumentation skills, which you will need at your workplace later on.

 I subscribe to these teaching methods not only to prepare you for the workplace, but also from a pedagogical perspective.
-Scientific research shows that student learning is enhanced by providing active learning opportunities.
+Research shows that student learning is enhanced by providing active learning opportunities.
 In other words, you will learn more if I engage you with tasks than if I would simply lecture to you.